Bangalore to Surat: 1316 km Road Guide NH-53 · 18h 00m Drive — Complete Travel Guide 2026

 MTR (Mavalli Tiffin Rooms) • Lal Bagh Road

-These cities are within 50km of your Bangalore to Surat route and offer excellent attractions worth a brief detour:
+These cities sit along your Bangalore to Surat route corridor and are worth a brief stop:

 attractions Top Attractions